 To determine if one have combination skin, use different tissues for different areas, wipe the forehead, nose, and chin with one tissue and the cheeks with another.

-How Can I Identify My Skin Type: Most Common Types Of Skin
+How Can I Identify My Skin Type?

-Skin can range from normal, to sensitive in addition to the four basic skin types:
+Skin can range from normal to sensitive, in addition to the four basic skin types:

 For Dry Skin